-The Podcast is on-demand audio content that is distributed through RSS feed over the internet.
+The Podcast is on-demand audio content that is distributed through the RSS feed over the internet.
 Content marketing uses text content, videos, images, and audio to attract, engage, and convert the audience.
-Therefore, podcasting is an essential pillar of content marketing.
+Therefore, podcasting is an essential pillar of content marketing strategy.

 According to an estimate, more than 750,000 podcasts and 30 million+ episodes were live in 2019.
 Furthermore, Apple alone featured 550,000 podcasts and 18.5 million episodes in 2018.

 According to an article published this year, which cited a report of Fast Company, Apple Podcasts hit 50 billion all-time podcast episode downloads and streams.
 And it was a huge increase from 13 billion in 2017.

 When it comes to driving traffic to your blog, podcasting can’t be written off.